Spain issues deadline to Catalans

 Catalonia: Spain issues deadline to separatists

-Spain's government has given Catalonia's separatist leader five days to say whether or not he has declared independence, government sources say.
+Spanish Prime Minister Mariano Rajoy has given Catalonia's separatist leader five days to say whether or not he has declared independence.

-If Carles Puigdemont confirms he has, the sources say, he will be given a further three days to withdraw the declaration.
+If Carles Puigdemont confirms by Monday that he has, he will be given a further three days to withdraw the declaration.

-Failing that, they add, Madrid will invoke Article 155 of the constitution.

-This allows central government to suspend a region's autonomy and impose direct rule.
+Failing that, Madrid will invoke Article 155 of the constitution allowing it to suspend the region's autonomy and impose direct rule.

-Earlier on Wednesday, Spanish Prime Minister Mariano Rajoy said his government had asked the regional government to clarify whether or not it had declared independence.

-Catalan leaders signed a declaration of independence on Tuesday but halted implementation to allow for talks.
+Catalan leaders signed a declaration of independence on Tuesday.

 Spain has been in turmoil since the separatist government held a disputed referendum in Catalonia on 1 October which was declared invalid by the country's Constitutional Court.